daisyorozcob/Mr.Roboger/README.md

 Test: "It should return 'Mr. Roboger only wants positivity in its neighborhood.
 Please enter a positive number.
 Boop.' if user inputs a negative number"
 Code: roboGreeting(-5)
 Expected Output: "Mr. Roboger only wants positivity in its neighborhood.
 Please enter a positive number.
 Boop."

+Test: "It will return array with each number as a string (so that the indexOf method can be used in the future)"
+Code: roboGreeting(5)
+Expected Output "0","1","2","3","4","5"